 Limit of Five Data Sources

-I know five data sources sound like plenty, but there are many situations when you need more than that to blend together.
-I’ve run into it quite a few times, and the only solutions have been to either forgo some metrics or to combine data sources into one through Google Sheets or by importing data from one platform to the other.
+Five data sources sound like plenty, but there are many situations when you need more than that to blend together.
+I’ve run into it quite a few times, and the only solutions have been to either forgo some metrics or combine data sources into one through Google Sheets or by importing data from one platform to the other.

 Some examples where I’ve run into problems because of this limitation:

 - Combining Bing Ads Cost data (Data Source 1) with Google Analytics conversions (Data Source 2) across more than two accounts or properties.